NORTH AMERICAN BOXING FEDERATION BY-LAWS

 3. During the hearing, both the NABF and the subject individual will be entitled to introduce both physical evidence and sworn testimony, and will be entitled to examine and cross-examine any witnesses presented.

 4. The NABF and the subject individual may stipulate in writing that the formal hearing be waived and that all evidence be submitted in writing.

 5. Upon conclusion of the disciplinary hearing, the presiding committee shall, within ten (10) days from the conclusion of the hearing, send a written recommendation of disciplinary action to the President of the NABF.
 Within thirty (30) days of receipt of the written recommendation, the President shall provide the subject individual or his attorney or other designated representative with the final decision by the NABF.

 6. In the event disciplinary action is taken, the subject individual shall be required to pay in advance any and all estimated costs likely to be incurred by the NABF in holding the hearing, said expenses to include, but not be limited to, airfare, lodging and meal expenses for each of the committee members scheduled to be attending the hearing.
-The estimated costs must be sent in writing to the subject individual by the NABF thirty (30) days prior to the date of the scheduled hearing, and the full estimated amount must be paid to the NABF no less than fifteen (15) days of said hearing.
+The estimated costs must be sent in writing to the subject individual by the NABF thirty (30) days prior to the date of the scheduled hearing, and the full estimated amount must be paid to the NABF no less than fifteen (15) days prior to said hearing.
 Failure of the subject individual to pay the estimated amount in strict accordance with this section shall result in his forfeiture of a formal hearing.
 Any amounts submitted under this section which constitute a surplus to legitimate expenses shall be refunded upon completion of the disciplinary action.
 This section shall not apply to disputes pertaining to ratings and rating changes.

 ARTICLE XVII - BINDING ARBITRATION